Working in the UK as a self-employed professional

 Applying for licences

 You do not usually need a licence to supply services in the UK.
-There are, however, some exceptions, such as if you work in asbestos removal or get a job as an educator.
+There are, however, some exceptions, such as if you work in asbestos removal or as a teacher.
 In both of these cases, you will have to request a licence from the UK government.

 Insurance